CameronASHiggins/SpartaTraining/FunctionalLesson/README.md

     Stream2 - Stream1.add1toEach

 Terminal operation: Required at the end.
 Returns not a stream.
+Without a terminal operation a stream WILL NOT run

 Optional: Object container for another Object, may or may not have something inside it.
     Can contain null, but we can still run methods on the optional.